Permanent changes to the UK airspace structure

 If someone, usually an airport or air traffic control provider, wants to request a permanent change to the UK airspace structure they must submit an airspace change proposal to us.
 These go through our airspace change process which contains a number of stages to be completed before the proposal is submitted to us for a decision.

 An independent review of the airspace change process is underway.
-Contribute your feedback with the online survey.
+Click here for more information.

 We meet with the organisation that is considering proposing an airspace change to discuss their plans, the operational, environmental and consultation requirements for proposing a change and set out the how the CAA process will run.
 Link here to table of framework briefings held (once we have list)